sfu-ireceptor/turnkey-service/README.md

 ```

 ## Loading data into the database
-1. load the 'sample metadata' associated with a study that has generated sequence data
+1. load the "sample metadata" associated with a study that has generated sequence data.
 2. load the available sequence annotations (from imgt, mixcr, etc).